BlockchainCommons/bc-envelope-cli-rust/docs/Signing.md

 Later we'll see how to derive signing private keys of other types, like SSH.

-Of course, we'll also want to distribute the public key base, so the signature can be verified:
+Of course, we'll also want to distribute the `PublicKeys`, so the signature can be verified:

 ```bash
 👉